HelinData/SGM_API_Documentation/README.md

 ### Scheduled Commands

-Scheduled commands allow for time-based control of grid assets, enabling automated operation based on predefined time slots throughout the day.
+Scheduled commands allow for time-based control (in UTC) of grid assets, enabling automated operation based on predefined time slots throughout the day.

 #### How Scheduled Commands Work

 1. **Schedule Definition**:
    - Schedules are defined for specific dates and device categories
-   - Time slots are set in 15-minute increments (00:00, 00:15, 00:30, 00:45)
+   - Time slots are set in UTC in 15-minute increments (00:00, 00:15, 00:30, 00:45)
    - Each time slot specifies a control value to be applied
    - Values range from 0-100 or device-specific control parameters